roryp/weblogic-on-azure/cluster/README.md

 *  Under Settings, open Deployments panel.
    * Scroll down and find deployment whose name starts with `microsoft_javaeeonazure_test.20200123-edburns-02-`, click the deployment.
    * Click Outputs
-   * Coply appGatewayURL.
+   * Copy appGatewayURL.
 The application will be available at http://`<appGatewayURL>`/weblogic-cafe.

 ## Exploring the Application